Chart Color Schemes

 The level of cultural diversity witnessed in Forrest was found to be above average when compared nationally for a number of language and cultural background related metrics

-Forrest's population showed higher cultural diversity than most local markets, with 25.9% born overseas and 20.0% speaking a language other than English at home.
-Christianity was the predominant religion in Forrest, accounting for 49.0%.
-Judaism was overrepresented compared to Australian Capital Territory figures, comprising 0.8% of Forrest's population.
+Forrest's population was found to be more culturally diverse than most local markets, with 25.9% born overseas and 20.0% speaking a language other than English at home.
+Christianity was the predominant religion in Forrest, making up 49.0%.
+However, Judaism was significantly overrepresented at 0.8%, compared to 0.2% across Australian Capital Territory.

 Frequently Asked Questions - Diversity